sigristarisa/localsearch-client/README.md

-# Business Finder
+<h1 align="center">Business Finder</h1>
-## localsearch Full-Stack Engineer Home Assignment
+<h2 align="center">localsearch Full-Stack Engineer Home Assignment</h2>

 ### Summary
-A simple web application that shows information about business' name, address and opening hours by accessing to a customized backend API.
+A simple web application that shows information about business' name, address and opening hours by accessing to the customized backend API.

 ### How to Run the App Locally
 1. Clone the project repository to your local machine